dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone-end

 In this example, the <xref:Microsoft.Maui.Hosting.MauiApp> object is created using lazy initialization.
 The `UseMauiEmbedding` extension method is invoked on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
-Therefore your native app project should include a reference to the .NET MAUI class library project you created that contains this extension method.
+Therefore, your native app project should include a reference to the .NET MAUI class library project you created that contains this extension method.
 A <xref:Microsoft.Maui.MauiContext> object is then created from the <xref:Microsoft.Maui.Hosting.MauiApp> object, with a `bool` determining where the context is scoped from.
 The <xref:Microsoft.Maui.MauiContext> object will be used when converting .NET MAUI controls to native types.

 ## Consume .NET MAUI controls

 After .NET MAUI has been initialized in your native app, you can add your .NET MAUI UI to your native app's layout.
-This can be achieved by creating an instance of the control and converting it to the appropriate native type with the `ToPlatform` extension method.
+This can be achieved by creating an instance of the UI and converting it to the appropriate native type with the `ToPlatformEmbedded` extension method.

 :::zone pivot="devices-android"